Supporting the Highly Sensitive Child

 By the end of this webinar participants will be able to:

-If there is a child in your family, classroom or setting who you think needs support in this area, make sure to book this webinar so you can be that adult in their world who truly makes a meaningful difference.
+If you know a child in your family, classroom or setting who seems to feel everything deeply and often struggles with the bustle of everyday demands, make sure to book this webinar so you can be the adult who helps them feel seen, supported and empowered.

 What you’ll receive